 6. Third-party risk management

-Given how heavily Kenyan banks rely on technology vendors, mobile network operators, and cloud providers, the RBCF requires:
+Given how heavily Kenyan banks rely on technology vendors, mobile network operators, and cloud providers, CBK expects adequate governance of outsourcing: due diligence on prospective providers, documented agreements, and ongoing monitoring of service delivery.
+In practice that means:

 - Due diligence on all third-party service providers before engagement